Digital Citizenship Program

 Kids and teens today are using the immense power of digital media to explore, connect, create, and learn in ways never before imagined.
 With this power, young people have extraordinary opportunities, and yet they face enormous potential pitfalls, too.
 Meanwhile, schools are dealing with the associated ramifications — like cyberbullying, digital cheating, and safety and security concerns.
 These issues underscore the need for students to learn — and for parents and teachers to teach — Digital Literacy and Citizenship skills.

 Our Digital Citizenship Program engages and equips students, teachers, and parent/carers on different levels that are relevant to their role in the shared responsibility we all have for producing responsible digital citizens in the upcoming ‘iGeneration’ of youth.
 Our program can be customised and tailored to suit the needs of individual schools and community youth groups, with the following components offered:

 Netiquette Bootcamp - for students

-A 1 day ‘internet etiquette’ program that empowers students to think critically, behave safely, and participate responsibly in our digital world.
+A full day ‘internet etiquette’ program that empowers students to think critically, behave safely, and participate responsibly in our digital world.
 These 21st-century skills are essential for students to harness the full potential of technology for learning.
 Discussions and activities in Netiquette Bootcamp instill in students a sense of awareness and agency when navigating the online world, empowering them to do so in a positive, discerning, and respectful way.

 1 in 5 young people are bullied online each year, and there has been a significant reported increase in teens taking their lives due to cyberbullying.
 These online dangers have a profoundly negative impact upon community cohesion and youth mental health and wellbeing, as well as exacerbating social inequalities.